 M/B Ratio Less Than 1:

 If we drill down deep, a ratio less than 1 means the market does not even perceive value equals to book value.
 In a not so good investment scenario, an investor could smell some problem with the company.
 He may think that the value of assets presented in the balance sheet may not be realizable in the open market in case of liquidation.
 Say, in case of liquidation, selling off the assets will not realize value equals to book value of the company.

 M/B Ratio greater Than 1:

 M/B greater than 1 suggests overvaluation.
 The overvaluation should be considered along with the facts that tangible assets are not taken into consideration while calculating the ratio and secondly future growth in earning are not considered.
-Before taking decision, it should be compared with the ratios of other industry peers of that company.
+Before taking a decision, it should be compared with the ratios of other industry peers of that company.

 Like any other financial metrics, market to book ratio also suffered from some limitations.
-The primary issue is that it ignores the tangible assets of a company like goodwill brand equity patent etc. In today’s business world, it is well accepted that intangible assets have got real values.
+The primary issue is that it ignores the intangible assets of a company like goodwill brand equity patent etc. In today’s business world, it is well accepted that intangible assets have got real values.
 There are ways and means of bringing them to balance sheet also but not necessarily every company has already done it.
 It also ignores the prospective earnings growth of business.

-Therefore, this ratio is seldom meaningful where a company has majorly intangible assets like software, know-how or knowledge based companies etc.
+Therefore, this ratio is seldom meaningful where a company has majorly intangible assets like software, know-how or knowledge-based companies etc.

-This ratio is primary useful for existing and prospective investors simply because it will be of their interest to know whether the company is under or overvalued.
+This ratio is primarily useful for existing and prospective investors simply because it will be of their interest to know whether the company is under or overvalued.
 It is best suited for valuing a company in the field of insurance, finance, real estate investment trust etc.